-3+ Film Package – Minimum of 3 films required.
-Tickets just $9 Members / $10 Students, Seniors, and Persons with Disabilities / $13 General Public.
+2-Film Package – Tickets just $9 Members / $10 Students, Seniors, and Persons with Disabilities / $13 General Public.
 Add tickets for both screenings to your cart for the discount.

 Not a member?
 Take advantage of discounted tickets, early access periods, complimentary offers year-round, and more by becoming one today!
 Join here.

 Film Comment’s cinematic showcase returns in its 17th edition with a selection of titles curated by the magazine’s editors, an offering of strikingly bold visions and fresh voices, mixing exclusive New York premieres of vital new films and long-unseen older titles that deserve the big-screen treatment.
 Read More